n4ze3m/vesta/README.md

 - Used Supabase JS and Prisma for querying database
 - Used Supabase UI for some UI components and statemanagement
 - Used Supabase rpc for full text search postgresql function
+- Used Supabase edge for parse website application side

 ## Demo